-When the objective of a configuration model is to obtain a randomized version of an observed graph, a common approach is to fix the exact degree of each node, and to connect stubs randomly.
-An efficient way to do so is to use the following algorithm: 1) Create a list s such as it contains k_u times the index of node u - 2) Randomize s - 3)For each i in [0, L], create an edge between nodes of index s{2i} and s{2i+1} .
+When the objective of a configuration model is to obtain an random version of an observed graph, a common approach is to fix the exact degree of each node, and to connect stubs randomly.
+An efficient way to do so is to use the following algorithm:

+- Create a list s such as it contains $k_u$ times the index of node u - Randomize s - + For each i in [0,L], create an edge between nodes of index $s{2i}$ and $s{2i+1}.$

 Note that this method can create self-loops and multiple links between the same nodes, even if the original network was a simple graph.
 However, the number of multiple links and self-links decreases when the number of nodes increases, for sparse graphs.

-The probability of an edge to exist between two nodes depends on their degree, and is the same as in the soft CM.
+The probability of an edge to exist between two nodes depend on their degree, and is the same as in the soft CM.